kushalTheAmin/kushaltheamin.github.io/README.md

-# kushaltheamin.github.io
+# profileSite
-this is a profile site.
+my profile site

+run this on local host or mozilla browser...